spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

 * **Schema Generator**

     * **Generate Schema for all Supported Classes**</br>
     **Experimental** Use this to generate schema for all `AActor` and `UActorComponent` classes (which *don't* extend `USceneComponent`) without explicitly tagging them as `SpatialType` within their UCLASS defintion.
-    `USceneComponent` is unsupported due to there often being multiple of these components on an Actor which isn't currently supported.
-    If you have `UActorComponent`s which don't extend `USceneComponent` but exist in multiple on an Actor, *this can potentially crash your game*.
-Make sure there are never multiple components of the same type on an Actor.
-If there are make sure you modify your Actor to only have one, or use the explicit `SpatialType` tagging approach and don't tag the duplicate `UActorComponent`.
+As the GDK does not currently support muliple replicated actor components of the same type on an Actor, no schemas will be generated for classes extended from `USceneComponent`.

     * **Output path for the generated schemas**</br>
     Use this to specify the path of the generated schema files.
 If you leave this empty, it defaults to `<GameRoot>/../spatial/schema/improbable/unreal/generated/`.